The American Association of Information Radio Operators

-A coalition of operators, licensees and interested others from public agencies who manage specific-area (TIS/HAR) radio stations that transmit service and safety information to citizens.
+A coalition of operators, licensees and interested others from public agencies who manage specific-area information radio stations that transmit service and safety information to citizens.

 About | Contact AAIRO | FAQs | HOME | TIS History | Membership | News | Index